 Set up and run your performance test

 Sign in to the Azure Portal.
-To use a VSTS account that you own, sign in as the account owner.
+To use a VSTS subscription that you own, sign in as the owner.

 Go to your web app.

 In the DEVELOPMENT TOOLS section choose Performance test.

 Now you'll link a VSTS subscription to keep your performance test history.
 Choose Set Account.

 If you have a VSTS subscription to use, select that.
 If you don't, create a new one.

 Choose + New to create a new performance test.

 Set the details and run the test.
 Your web app's default URL is added automatically.
 You can change the URL to test other pages (HTTP GET requests only).
 To simulate local conditions and reduce latency, select a location closest to your users for generating load.